DesignDev.io logoDesignDev.io logo

 useRef — another tool for keeping a stable reference across renders, but for values rather than functions.
 We'll get to it in the next "From the Builder" article.

-This article was prompted by the React Foundations series — particularly How to Build a Custom Hook That Actually Earns Its Abstraction and useEffect, What Is It Really?.
+This article was created for understanding the React Foundations series — particularly How to Build a Custom Hook That Actually Earns Its Abstraction and useEffect, What Is It Really?.
 If a function in a dependency array has ever caused you an infinite loop, now you know why — and how to fix it.

 Muhammad Athar is the founder and engineer behind DesignDev.io.
 He writes the "From the Builder" series — concept explainers triggered by the site's own articles, always grounded in something you can actually build.